 A further question to consider is whether medical evaluation needs to be restructured given the reality that physicians often do not have enough time to thoroughly observe, correct, assist and speak to trainees to provide the meaningful feedback required for trainees to progress.
 Accreditation of all undergraduate and postgraduate training programs in North America requires that the clinical skills of trainees be assessed by direct faculty observation (Watling et al., 2012).
 If this is to remain the standard for accreditation, based on the findings of our study and previous literature regarding faculty engagement, significant changes should be considered.
-One option may be to have residents can play a more proactive role in the evaluation process by approaching staff to increase the number of opportunities for verbal feedback, putting less emphasis on written feedback.
+One option is to have residents can play a more proactive role in the evaluation process by approaching staff to increase the number of opportunities for verbal feedback, putting less emphasis on written feedback.
 Future research can also look further into how residents self-assess and the process of introspection that residents go through when receiving feedback.
-Finally, as medical evaluation moves to a more 360 degree evaluations approach, further research will be needed to determine how the ITER will fit into this process and the reliability challenges that exist when incorporating a larger group of individuals into the evaluation forum.
+Finally, with recommendations from the ACGME to implement 360 degree multi source as a valid evaluation tool in post graduate training, further research will be needed to determine how the ITER will fit into this process and the reliability challenges that exist when incorporating a larger group of individuals into the evaluation forum (ACGME, 2000; Archer, 2008)

+The findings of this study need to be considered in terms of the proposed revisions to the Royal College’s 2015 CanMEDS roles.
+The new approach will include “the addition of milestones, which are being created for each Role included in the CanMEDS Framework,” which will continue across a physician’s career.
+While the new approach has not been fully articulated, the aim of clarifying the roles and expressing the aims of each role in simpler, more direct, language should help addressed some of the concerns expressed by faculty in project about the confusions regarding the expectations for non-medical CanMed roles.
+The incorporation of a milestones approach should also allow for faculty to clarify the expectations at different years of residency.

 Limitations of our study include that it was conducted within a single pediatric program.
-However, given that the ITER is used in over 90% of post graduate training programs (Watling et al., 2012), and that the ITER used in the pediatric program studied includes elements evaluated across residency programs, our findings are likely of some applicability to other Canadian residency programs.
+However, given that the ITER is used in over 90% of post graduate training programs (Watling et al., 2012), and that the ITER used in the pediatric program studied includes elements evaluated across residency programs, our findings likely have some applicability to other Canadian residency programs.
 Our results also likely raise issues for the use of ITERs in clerkship evaluations.
 It should also be noted that the researcher who conducted the focus groups (RP) was a resident in the program at the time that the work was conducted.
+Both focus groups were made aware that information disclosed would remain completely confidential which allowed both sides to be candid in their comments.
+However, in the resident focus group, the resident conducting the focus group would have been regarded as a peer ,while in the staff focus group the resident may have represented a source by which information could be leaked out to other trainees and thus comments may have been restricted.
+Finally, a high proportion of the participants in the resident focus group were female.
+While the percentage (88%) is in keeping with the makeup of the pediatric residency program studied, this distribution could possibly limit generalizability to programs with a more equal gender balance.